-- 1. Describe the situation or condition, such as a pattern of failing to achieve a satisfactory level of performance on a significant number of major outcome or performance measures in the contract, that if unresolved could result in termination of all or a portion of the contract; - 2.
-Require implementation of a plan of correction with specific actions and timeframes approved by the Department to address the situation or condition; and - 3.
-Include the performance measures that will document a satisfactory resolution of the situation or condition. - 4.
-If the CSB does not implement the plan of correction successfully within the approved timeframes, the Department, as a condition of continuing to fund the CSB, may request changes in the management and operation of the CSB's services linked to those actions and measures to obtain acceptable performance.
+- 1. If the Department determines that the informal dispute resolution process is unsuccessful at addressing any CSB noncompliance with this performance contract or any Exhibit, the Department may use the following process to ensure CSB compliance: - a.
+Describe the situation or condition, such as a pattern of failing to achieve a satisfactory level of performance on a significant number of major outcome or performance measures in the contract, that if unresolved could result in substantial noncompliance. - b.
+Require the CSB to implement a performance improvement plan or corrective action plan with specific actions and timeframes approved by the Department to address the situation or condition; and - c.
+Include the performance measures that will document a satisfactory resolution of the situation or condition.
+If the CSB does not implement the performance improvement plan (PIP) or corrective action plan (CAP) successfully within the approved timeframes, the Department, as a condition of continuing to fund the CSB, may request changes in the management and operation of the CSB's services linked to those actions and measures to obtain acceptable performance.
 These changes may include realignment or re-distribution of state-controlled resources or restructuring the staffing or operations of those services.
 The Department shall review and approve any changes before their implementation.
-Any changes shall include mechanisms to monitor and evaluate their execution and effectiveness.
+Any changes shall include mechanisms to monitor and evaluate their execution and effectiveness. - 2.
+If the CSB determines the informal dispute resolution process is unsuccessful at addressing any CSB performance contract or any Exhibit, the CSB may use the following process: - a.
+The dispute must be sent to the Office of Enterprise Management Services (OEMS) email address at performancecontractsupport@dbhds.virginia.gov with a detail description of the dispute. - b.
+The OEMS shall review and respond to the dispute within 15 calendar days of receipt of dispute. - c.
+If the CSB does not agree with the decision by the OEMS, they may request a review by the Department's Deputy Commissioner for Community Services or designee within 7 calendar days of receipt of the OEMS decision.